arazum/pjesme/README.md

 and run `./pjesme.py songs.txt -o songs` and the program will download your songs to songs/ directory.

+Also, we included a file which includes a lot of compilations of best classical music.
+You can download it by writing `./pjesme.py lists/classic.txt -o classic-music-folder`

 # Authors

 The program is written by Antun Razum and Mislav Magerl.